 We have had to make some very difficult decisions in order to maintain respect and dignity for the deceased, while simultaneously protecting the health and safety of all concerned.

 Until further notice, the following measures will be in place at St Helens Crematorium:

-The government has confirmed that face coverings will be required at all funerals taking place indoors from 8 August for all members of the funeral party (this includes mourners, funeral directors, bearers, officiants, clergy and anyone taking part in the service).
+Face coverings are required at all funerals taking place indoors for all members of the funeral party (this includes mourners, funeral directors, bearers, officiants, clergy and anyone taking part in the service).

 - Mourners who are self-isolating for 10 days due to someone in their household being unwell with symptoms of coronavirus (COVID-19), but are not symptomatic themselves, should be facilitated to attend the funeral in person should they wish to do so, with processes put in place to minimise the risk of transmission.